Qollabor/qollabor-ui/README.md

 To develop/run the ui locally execute the following steps:

 1. Install the prereqs mentioned above.
-2. Check out the project from GitHub [cafienne-ui](https://github.com/cafienne/cafienne-ui.git)
+2. Check out the project from GitHub [qollabor-ui](https://github.com/qollabor/qollabor-ui.git)
 3. Run `npm install`
 4. To run the local server (in dev mode) run `npm run serve`

-> For now the UI expects that the cafienne engine is running on localhost:18082
+> For now the UI expects that the qollabor engine is running on localhost:18082

 ### Gulp tasks